JonathanLyon2021/InstallQuorum_DeployContract/README.md

 4. During this process, Vagrant will make an Ubuntu instance in your virtual machine and download all that is necessary for Quorum.
 This will take a while, go grab that coffee and take a break.
-When Quorum is ready, you’ll see this:
+When Quorum is ready, you'll see a QUORUM written out in "/"'s on the command prompt.

 5. Now we have a virtual machine with everything needed to build Quorum network and you can access it with: vagrant ssh